shubhadapaithankar/go-with-tests/README.md

-# go-with-tests

-This repository is dedicated to learning git basics.
+#This repository is dedicated to learning git basics and Go language

 ### Step 1: Install Git
 ### Step 2: Configure Git